 Such people don’t take responsibility for their own actions, but prefer blaming others for their life.
 You might feel you are worthless or there’s something wrong with you.

-If your partner forces you to have sex with him/her without your will or puts you down for not having it, you need to reconsider things.
+If your partner forces you to have sex with him without your will or puts you down for not having it, you need to reconsider things.
+These are sure shot signs of an abusive man.

-He/she might not reconsider your feelings and emotions, and is only keen to gratify his/her own sexual needs.
+He might not reconsider your feelings and emotions, and is only keen to gratify his own sexual needs.
 Such people don’t care about the consequences of how you feel about such an act.

 How much do you know about your partner’s background?
 Does he/she have a history of abusive relationship?

-Or perhaps he/she talks about the past relationships and blames everything and everyone for why things didn’t work out.
+Or perhaps your partner talks about the past relationships and blames everything and everyone for why things didn’t work out.

-You need to be careful of such a person because if he/she does have such a background, you could be next inline.
+You need to be careful of such a person because if your partner does have such a background, then you could be next in line.
 Unless such people undergo counseling, it’s rare that they change their ways.
+Be watchful of the subtle signs of a controlling partner and their emotional abuse signs.

 “Pain is inevitable.
 Suffering is optional.” ~ M.Kathleen Casey